Neon Genesis Evangelion (franchise): Proposed live-action film

 In August 2011, A.D.
 Vision sued Gainax, claiming their refusal to accept an option payment for the perpetual live-action rights to Evangelion was a breach of contract and resulted in losing an opportunity to produce the film with a major studio.
-A.D.
-Vision has asked to be awarded the full live-action rights and any accruing legal fees.
+ADV had asked to be awarded the full live-action rights and any accruing legal fees.
+It was one of many multiple legal battles between Gainax and ADV.
+Gainax rejected this claim and returned their payment of $100,000.

+Tiffany Grant, voice actress for Asuka in the ADV localization and then married to Greenfield, told Polygon in 2019 that the project was a dud and never had a shooting script or any signed crew or cast.
+Although Weta artists had talked with some Gainax staff, by that time Anno had already set on making the Rebuild films, and had started to take the franchise with him to his new studio Khara, despite ADV continuing to negotiate only with Gainax, and the project faded into abandonment.

+Anno has been questioned on a live-action adaptation of Evangelion, particularly a Western one, multiple times.
+He has shown himself resistant to the idea.
+Anno reiterated that Eva was always conceived as an animation and made with a Japanese audience with mind, and he believes Western creators have too different a mindset and methods compared to Japanese creators: "There may be Japanese film-makers who can collaborate with Western creators, but I’m not one of them".
+He also dislikes live-action adaptations of anime, as well as live-action works inspired by anime overall.
+Anno believes Eva could not be properly expressed in live-action, and strongly dislikes the idea of Hollywood remaking it.

 Manga and light novel

 A number of manga series based on the anime have been released, most notably the official series by series character designer Yoshiyuki Sadamoto, which was first serialized in February 1995 (eight months before the series' official premiere, in order to promote interest), and ended in November 2014, 19 years later.
 Seven other manga have been created: the shoujo romance story Neon Genesis Evangelion: Angelic Days by Fumino Hayashi, shonen comedy Shinji Ikari Raising Project by Takahashi Osamu, self-parody It's A Miraculous Win by Koume Yoshida, mystery series Neon Genesis Evangelion: Campus Apocalypse by Min Min, chibi comedic parody Petit Eva: Evangelion@School, detective story Neon Genesis Evangelion: The Shinji Ikari Detective Diary and gamer-themed parody Neon Genesis Evangelion: Legend of the Piko-Piko Middle School Students.